isabella232/experience-manager-skill-builder.en/help/skill-builder/2021/omnichannel-experiences.md

 ---
-title: Content for ANYWHERE: Making Omnichannel experiences a reality
+title: Content for ANYWHERE - Making omnichannel experiences a reality
 description: Learn to deliver experiences across a wide range of channels from one environment
 solution: Experience Manager Sites
 product: experience manager